Review of Trek Marlin 5 Gen 2

-The star of the show on Trek Marlin 5 is definitely its Tektro hydraulic disc brakes.
-We are always pleasantly surprised to see them on bikes that cost this little, as hydraulic discs are a rare find in this price range.
+The star of the show on the Trek Marlin 5 Gen 2 is its Tektro hydraulic disc brakes.
+We are always pleasantly surprised to see them on bikes below $1,000, as hydraulic discs are a rare find in this price range.

-Thanks to its hydraulic disc brakes, Trek Marlin 5 is a bike that performs well in all weather conditions and on all types of terrain.
+Thanks to these hydraulic disc brakes, the Trek Marlin 5 Gen 2 is a bike that performs well in all weather conditions.

-The rims on all variations are Bontrager Connection.
+The rims on all sizes are Bontrager Connection.
 They’re double-walled and have 32 spokes, which means they’ll take plenty of abuse.
 The Bontrager XR2 2.2″ tires are not tubeless, but they will give you plenty of grip on the three different wheel diameters.
 The 27.5″ wheels have extra clearance for 2.4″ tires.

-Another positive aspect of Trek Marlin 5 is that the entire drivetrain is composed of Shimano parts.
-Sure, they are entry-level quality, but they offer more than enough in terms of performance and precision for the average beginner trail rider.
+Another positive aspect of the Trek Marlin 5 Gen 2 is that the entire drivetrain comprises Shimano parts.
+Sure, they are entry-level quality, but they offer more than enough performance and precision for the average beginner trail rider.

 Dependable Bontrager Parts

 Bontrager is Trek’s in-house brand that makes numerous parts and accessories.
-The Bontrager label on Trek Marlin 5 can be seen on saddle, seat post, handlebar, grips, and the stem.
+The Bontrager label on Trek Marlin 5 Gen 2 can be seen on the saddle, seat post, handlebar, grips, and stem.

-Like any other bicycle out there, Trek Marlin 5 will not be a good buy for everyone.
-This is an entry-level machine mainly intended for beginner riders and those who do not take cycling too seriously.
+Like any other bicycle, the Trek Marlin 5 will not be a good buy for everyone.
+It is an entry-level machine mainly intended for beginner riders and those who do not take cycling too seriously.

-Trek Marlin 5 should be shortlisted by beginner riders who are looking for their first mountain bike to commute or explore the dirt roads in their area.
+Trek Marlin 5 Gen 2 should be shortlisted by beginner riders who are looking for their first mountain bike to commute or explore the dirt roads in their area.

 If riding a bike is a weekend activity or a mode of transportation for you, then Marlin 5 will meet and exceed your expectations.
 You’ll be able to cover thousands of miles on it without any upgrades and explore farther than before.

-However, if your idea of cycling is to hit trails as hard as you can and test your skills and limits, then you should save a bit more money and invest in a bike that comes with slightly better components.
+However, if your idea of cycling is to hit trails as hard as possible and test your skills and limits, then you should save a bit more money and invest in a bike with slightly better components.